MITCHAM: Focus on actual kids, not the idea of kids

 “It is disappointing, shows a complete disconnect with the realities of the classroom, and will be a detriment to public education,” said Woods.

+“I’m in full agreement with him (Woods) in this situation,” said Williams at the Sept.
+8 county school board meeting.
+“The feds — they need to come be a part of the school system.
+They need to come sit in the buildings and work with kids and deal with what we’re dealing with and understand that testing is not the most important thing right now.”

-Why don’t local school boards get to make this call, or at least the state school board?
+Why doesn’t the county school board get to make this call, or at least the state school board?

 Well, have you caught on to the reality that “local control” is malleable in the U.S.A.?
 It’s in fashion when a state or federal leader wants to pass off a hard decision to the locals.
 Emphasizing “local control” becomes the “dignified” way of bypassing hard calls.
 We’ve seen that abdication of duty on making tough calls related to coronavirus and epidemiological issues.
 But the mantra of “local control” is quickly abandoned when a leader desires power, such as in denying states the right to make their own call on testing in a tough time.